SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     :param str personID: The ID of the person.
     :param str biographicID: The ID of the biographic.
-    :param biographicData: The content and attributes of the biographic.
+    :param biographicData: The content and attributes of the biographic, this can be partial data.
-    :param dict options: The processing options.
-Supported options are transactionID.
+    :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error.

-.. py:function:: deleteBiographic(biographicID, options)
+.. py:function:: deleteBiographic(biographicID, transactionID)
     :noindex:

     Delete a biographic for a person.